 Contact Xfinity Support

-This will definitely help you fix the issue much faster.
+Simply explain what the problem is and they will definitely help you fix the issue much faster.

-However, if you haven’t managed to fix the problem even after getting in touch with the tech support, it is possible that it is time to replace your router with a new one.
+However, if you haven’t managed to fix the problem, even after getting in touch with tech support, you may have to replace your router with a new one.

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.